Get a free, no obligation personal loan quote with rates as low as 9.99%

 You Want A Lower Interest Rate

 Credit cards are notorious for their sky-high interest rates.
-If you carry a balance from one month to the next, you’ll be paying a hefty fee in interest on what you still owe.
+If you carry a balance from one month to the next, you’ll be paying interest on what you still owe.
 While the best way to avoid paying interest is to pay off your balance in full every month, you could also opt for a low-interest rate card.

-There are many credit cards that offer lower rates, especially those that offer introductory APRs.
-For example, some credit cards offer 0% APR for the first 6 months, which would allow you to put a large expenditure on your credit card without paying any interest.
-As long as you pay off that balance before the introductory period is over, you can take advantage of interest-free credit.
+Many credit cards offer lower rates, including those that offer introductory APRs.
+For example, some credit cards offer 0% APR for the first 6 months, allowing you to put a large expenditure on your credit card without paying any interest.
+As long as you pay off that balance before the introductory period ends, you can take advantage of interest-free credit while paying down your credit card debt.

 Your Financial Situation Has Changed